Commonwealth Stadium: History

 Excavation started in December 1974 and saw the removal of 500,000 yd3 of earthwork.
 A local action committee, Action Edmonton, demanded in early 1975 that construction be halted and the venue relocated.
 The city estimated that this would cost an additional $2.5 million and delay the process with eight months.
 The decision to not enclose the stadium was taken on December 10, 1975.
 The venue was thus not designed to allow a roof, air-filled or stiff, to be retrofitted.
 The venue was built on the former site of the Rat Creek Dump and the Williamson Slaughter House.
 During excavation, remains from the dump were struck, resulting in archaeological surveys being carried out.
-Construction of the Edmonton Light Rail Transit's inaugural line (later named the Capital Line) commenced in 1974 and was opened in time for the Commonwealth Games, which allowed spectators to take the LRT from Stadium station to downtown Edmonton.
+Construction of the Edmonton LRT's inaugural line (later named the Capital Line) commenced in 1974 and was opened in time for the Commonwealth Games, which allowed spectators to take the LRT from Stadium station to downtown Edmonton.

 Construction of the stadium was completed within budget and time.
 When the venue opened it had a capacity for 42,500 and a natural grass turf.
 Unlike most other major stadiums in Canada, Commonwealth Stadium elected for a natural grass turf.
 The original configuration included 39,384 bucket seats and 3,200 bench seating on the north end.
 The venue was officially opened on July 15, 1978, in an event which attracted 15,000 spectators.
 The venue went through a slight expansion in 1980, when the seating capacity was increased to 43,346.
 Additional proposals for a roof, ranging from $10 to $32 million in cost, were presented in 1979, but since then the discussion of covering the stadium died out.

 Edmonton was selected to host the 1983 Summer Universiade, and in 1981 the city council approved an $11 million upgrade to the venue, which added a further 18,000 seats to the upper tiers and the north end zone; this gave a capacity of 59,912 in 1982 and 60,081 from 1983.
 For special events, such as the Grey Cup, additional seating could be added.
 This made it the second-largest stadium in Canada, after Montreal's Olympic Stadium, and the largest without a dome.
 After Winnipeg Stadium, home of the Winnipeg Blue Bombers, installed AstroTurf on their field for the 1988 CFL season, the stadium was the last in the CFL to have a natural grass surface (a few teams from the CFL's American expansion in the 1990s notwithstanding); it would have this distinction for the next 21 years.